 Yet the descendants of the colonisers remain, followed by waves of migrants.
 They are often the majority population and dominate positions of power.
 The rightful path now is to redress this by supporting Indigenous communities and giving over positions of power to their representatives.

-What then for settlers?
-How can settlers strengthen their relationship to land without continuing to usurp Indigenous culture?
+What then for the subsequent peoples?
+How can they strengthen their relationship to land without continuing to usurp Indigenous culture?
 How are migrants involved in this relationship?
 And for the first peoples, what is to be gained from the colonising culture that doesn’t involve the loss of one’s own culture?

-How can first and second peoples be in dialogue?
+How can first and subsequent peoples be in dialogue?

 To help answer this, we look to makers who break, create and re-build connections.
 We look to those who recover lost techniques, reanimate museum artefacts, find respectful connections to land for exotic materials, and negotiate Indigenous-settler collaborations.